Aage Bohr: Career

 In August 1945, with the war ended, Bohr returned to Denmark, where he resumed his university education, graduating with a master's degree in 1946, with a thesis concerned with some aspects of atomic stopping power problems.
 In early 1948, Bohr became a member of the Institute for Advanced Study in Princeton, New Jersey.
 While paying a visit to Columbia University, he met Isidor Isaac Rabi, who sparked in him an interest in recent discoveries related to the hyperfine structure of deuterium.
 This led to Bohr becoming a visiting fellow at Columbia from January 1949 to August 1950.
-While in the United States, Bohr married Marietta Soffer on 11 March 1950.
-They had three children: Vilhelm, Tomas and Margrethe.

 By the late 1940s it was known that the properties of atomic nuclei could not be explained by then-current models such as the liquid drop model developed by Niels Bohr amongst others.
 The shell model, developed in 1949 by Maria Goeppert Mayer and others, allowed some additional features to be explained, in particular the so-called magic numbers.
 However, there were also properties that could not be explained, including the non-spherical distribution of charge in certain nuclei.
 In a 1950 paper, James Rainwater of Columbia University suggested a variant of the drop model of the nucleus that could explain a non-spherical charge distribution.
 Rainwater's model postulated a nucleus like a balloon with balls inside that distort the surface as they move about.
 He discussed the idea with Bohr, who was visiting Columbia at the time, and had independently conceived the same idea, and had, about a month after Rainwater's submission, submitted for publication a paper that discussed the same problem, but along more general lines.
 Bohr imagined a rotating, irregular-shaped nucleus with a form of surface tension.
 Bohr developed the idea further, in 1951 publishing a paper that comprehensively treated the relationship between oscillations of the surface of the nucleus and the movement of the individual nucleons.